Why Perplexity Cites Reddit Instead of Your Brand — And How to Fix It (2026)

 Traditional search can rank multiple pages and let the user inspect them one by one (arXiv, 2026).
 Perplexity has a different job.
 It needs to collapse sources into a single response.
 That changes what makes a source useful.

-Second, Reddit gives the model language that maps closely to real user questions.
+Query-matched language.
 The RECOM benchmark used 11,515 recent Reddit questions to evaluate how model answers align with community perspectives on temporally recent topics (RECOM, arXiv, 2026).
-That is a useful signal for brands because it shows why recent, discussion-heavy content can be attractive source material for answer systems.
+Reddit language maps closely to how real users phrase questions, making it attractive source material for answer systems.

-Third, Reddit updates fast.
-New comments, reactions, and comparisons appear there long before most company resource centers catch up.
+Freshness.
+New comments, reactions, and comparisons appear on Reddit long before most company resource centers catch up.
 If your page says little and the thread says everything, the model has made its choice.

 There is also a practical web-distribution reason.
 Reddit discussions earn links, repeat visits, and constant refresh through new replies.
 UGC-heavy domains keep accumulating query-matched language at scale, which makes them naturally useful source pools for answer systems (Semrush, 2025).